 By product group: Drive technology, insulation materials, packaging solutions, hydraulic components

-By application: Process automation, energy efficiency, logistics optimization
+By application case: Process automation, energy efficiency, logistics optimization

-The clearer you define your target audience, the more precisely you can align your B2B marketing strategy – and the higher the quality of your leads.
+The clearer you define your target audience, the more precisely you can tailor your B2B marketing strategy - and the higher the quality of your leads.

 The three pillars for predictable B2B lead generation

 Successful lead generation for manufacturers is based on three pillars: visibility, activation, and conversion.
-Only when all three work together does a sustainable system emerge.
+Only when all three interlock does a sustainable system emerge.

 Pillar 1: Visibility (Pull) – Be found when the need arises

-Your potential customers actively search for solutions.
+Your potential customers are actively searching for solutions.
 The question is: do they find you?

 Search engine optimization (SEO) for product groups and applications

-Instead of just describing your products, address the problems and use cases of your target audience.
-Create content on topics such as:
+Instead of merely describing your products, you should address your target audience's problems and applications.
+Create content on topics like:

 “How to choose the right drive technology for conveyor belts?”